MicrosoftDocs/sql-docs/docs/database-engine/configure-windows/adr-preallocation-factor-server-configuration-option.md

 The number of pages the background thread pre-allocates is based on various workload heuristics, but largely allocates pages in chunks of 512 pages.
 The ADR preallocation factor is a multiple of the chunk.
 By default, the factor is 4.
 This means it preallocates 2048 pages at once when required.

 While the background thread takes workload patterns into consideration, this factor can be increased if necessary to improve performance.

 > [!CAUTION]
 > If PVS preallocation is increased too much, it will contend with other allocations in the system and might actually reduce overall performance
+>
+> Before you modify this setting, test the overall performance of the system.

 ## Examples